ElectricNightOwl/ArmSwinger/README.md

 ### ArmSwinger/scripts/ArmSwinger.cs
 The core ArmSwinger library.
 Applied to your SteamVR CameraRig.
 Includes extensive options for tweaking the feel and technical operation of the library.
 ### ArmSwinger/scripts/HeadsetCollider.cs
-Manages the box collider component on your headset (Camera (eye)).
+Manages the sphere collider component on your headset (Camera (eye)).
 This component will be auto-created if it's needed and not manually applied.
 No public settings.
 ### ArmSwinger/examples/ArmSwinger_Test_Scene.unity
 Only in the Unity Asset Store version of ArmSwinger.
 A locomotion test scene that includes ramps, walls, uneven terrain, and other locomotion-centric tests.
 Includes the world-famous "Wall o' Settings" that allows you to tweak ArmSwinger settings in-game while adjusting look and feel for your own project.
 You can also reference this scene to understand how ArmSwinger should be configured and applied to a scene.
 ### ArmSwinger/resources/*